17awakil/the-shoppies-server/README.md

 * add a movie nomination
 * remove a nomination

-Nominations are stored in a MongoDB Atlas cluster
+Nominations are stored in a MongoDB Atlas database